Limited Submission Funding Opportunities

 INSTRUCTIONS FOR INTERNAL SUBMISSIONS

-Those interested in applying to a limited submission program must submit a LOI to OSP using the Limited Submission Dynamic Forms Form.
-The form must be submitted by midnight of the internal deadline.
-All documents must be submitted in PDF format.
-Page size should be 8.5" x 11".
-Text should be in 11-point font or larger using 1" margins.
-The LOI includes:
+Those interested in applying to a limited submission program must submit a LOI to OSP using the Limited Submission Dynamic Forms Form by 5:00 pm of the posted internal deadline.

 • Completed Limited Submission Dynamic Forms cover page

-• 2-3 page narrative (description of the project, may include discussion on broader impacts and a statement as to why your proposal would be competitive).
+• description of the proposed project, may include discussion on broader impacts and a statement as to why your proposal would be competitive).

-• If a funding agency requires cost sharing, the narrative should include a statement of intended cost sharing sources.
+• If a funding agency requires cost sharing, the narrative must include a statement of intended cost sharing sources.

 • 2-page curriculum vitae or bio-sketch of the principal investigator (PI).
-Do not include personal information such as home address or phone.
+Do not include personal information such as home address or phone number.

 Limited submission LOIs will be reviewed by an ad hoc committee of domain experts coordinated by the Vice President for Research.
 LOIs will be evaluated using the following criteria: